gianlucajahn/recipes/README.md

-# recipes
+## HTML Recipe Website
 A simple html website showcasing recipes and basic html functions!

-## HTML Recipe Website

 The idea for this project came from [The Odin Project](https://www.theodinproject.com).
 Even though it was just a basic project idea that thousands of programmers would and do come up with, I